Charles Felix Van Quickenborne: Early life

-Charles Felix Van Quickenborne (1788–1837) was born in Petegem, near Deinze, Belgium on 21 January 1788.
-Van Quickenborne is best known as the founder of St. Louis University.
-He became a Jesuit in Ghent, Belgium in 1815, and, at his request, was sent to the American Missions in 1817.
+Van Quickenborne was born in Petegem, near Deinze, Belgium, on 21 January 1788.
+He became a Jesuit in Ghent, Belgium, in 1815, and, at his request, was sent to the American Missions in 1817.
 He was appointed Superior and Novice Master of the Jesuit novitiate in White Marsh, Maryland, in 1819.
+In light of the unsuitable conditions at White Marsh, he and Jesuit Provincial Charles Neale decided to transfer the Jesuit novitiate to St. Thomas Manor in St. Charles County, Maryland.